 • California Chardonnay Price Growth: High-end Napa and Sonoma Chardonnays, such as Kistler, Aubert, and Marcassin, have seen consistent 5–10% annual appreciation, with some rare releases doubling in value over a decade.

-While Burgundy Pinot Noir and Bordeaux reds still lead in overall investment value, high-end Chardonnay has shown strong price resilience due to:
+While Burgundy Pinot Noir and Bordeaux reds still lead in overall investment value, high-end Chardonnay has shown strong price resilience for several key reasons.

 • Rising global demand for white wines in luxury markets like the U.S., China, and Europe.